BrettBlox/bloxy/_projects/werkitt.md

   launched, but is pretty awesome.
 A headless ecommerce site built with Next.js, Shopify, and a Laravel backend.
-I have been responsible for adding most of the front-end Next.js portion of the site as well as building a React application served from the Laravel app that was embedded into the Shopify dashboard that helps manage company internals.
+I have been responsible for adding most of the front-end Next.js portion of the site as well as building a React application served from the Laravel app that was embedded into the Shopify dashboard for managing company internals.
 This site has been a deep dive into headless ecommerce development and will be our foundation for all projects moving forward."
 link: ''